GitHub Issue Management: Best Practices for Defect Tracking

 • Submit the Issue.
 By clicking the “Submit new issue” button, you can finalize the creation of the issue and add it to the repository’s issue list.
 This will make the issue visible to other team members and allow them to view, comment on, and contribute to its resolution.

-Benefits of GitHub Issues for QA Teams & their Projects?
+Benefits of GitHub Issue Tracking for Teams

-Team members can easily see the status of each task to make sure that everyone is on the same page.
+• Team members can easily see the status of each task to make sure that everyone is on the same page.

-Teams can better collaborate thanks to the comments and discussions attached to issues.
+• Teams can better collaborate thanks to the comments and discussions attached to issues.

-Teams can better manage all tasks, from small fixes to major features as they are organized and tracked in one place.
+• Teams can better manage all tasks, from small fixes to major features, as they are organized and tracked in one place.

-Teams can report bugs with detailed information, including steps to reproduce, error messages, and screenshots so that developers can quickly understand and resolve the issue.
+• Teams can report bugs with detailed information, including steps to reproduce, error messages, and screenshots, so that developers can quickly understand and resolve the issue.

-Teams can categorize and prioritize issues based on severity and impact to tackle critical bugs promptly.
+• Teams can categorize and prioritize issues based on severity and impact to tackle critical bugs promptly.

-Teams can link bugs to specific code changes, making it easier to identify and fix root causes.
+• Teams can link bugs to specific code changes, making it easier to identify and fix root causes.

-Teams can gather feedback and insights from users who interact with the product daily.
+• Teams can gather feedback and insights from users who interact with the product daily.

 GitHub Issues: Tips and Best Practices